LCOS-Lethal-Company-Open-Source/LCOS-CMGodModeMod/thunderstore/README.md

 - unlimited number of days to meet the quota
 - unlimited amount of starting credits
-- infinite sprint
+- infinite sprinting
-- higher jumping
+- higher jumping (v0.0.2)
+- increased health (v.0.0.2)
+- increased movement speed (v0.0.2)

 This mod is still a work-in-progress mod!

-Created by Christian Marinkovich
+Created by Christian Marinkovich (@Christian2147 on GitHub)

 Default icon by @lilujk on github.